cybertraining-dsc/reu2022/project/ramdisk.md

 Links that could be useful include, but are not limited to

-* Information about using /dev/shm is avaiilable at <http://ubuntuguide.net/ubuntu-using-ramdisk-for-better-performance-and-fast-response>
+* Information about using /dev/shm is available at <http://ubuntuguide.
+  net/ubuntu-using-ramdisk-for-better-performance-and-fast-response>
 * Various methods (in german) are documented at
 <https://wiki.ubuntuusers.de/RAM-Disk_erstellen>
 * ramfs is an older file system type and is replaced in mostly by tmpfs.